-Summer is the beginning of family and group celebrations, especially after a year of separation.
-At the same time, it's essential to capture these celebrations in portraits to keep the memories fresh.
+Summer begins with family and group celebrations, especially after a year of separation.
+At the same time, capturing these celebrations in portraits is essential to keep the memories fresh.

 The tips below are appropriate for DIYers or working with a professional photographer.